johnmidgley/opencola-alpha/README.md

 You're also welcome to share this alpha with friends, but we are limited on the amount of support we can provide, so we will prioritize those on the alpha list.

+# New in version 1.2.0

+**Personas**

+You can now create and use different Personas when you connect and share.
+Personas let you have separate feeds and sets of peers so you don't have to share everything with everyone you're connected to.
+Each persona has it's own identity and sharing token so you can establish completely separate identities (or personas) for different situations.

+**Experience updates and bugfixes**
+- Removed username from keystore password entry screen at startup
+- Various stability and quality fixes

 # Installation
+OpenCola runs a small server on your computer.
+You use OpenCola through a your web browser just like a web app or service except you're connecting to the OpenCola server software on your machine.

 ## Server

 - [MacOS](docs/macOS/install.md)